• Fall

 Notes:

-Prepare Baking Pan: Line an 8×8-inch baking pan with foil and then non-stick spray.
+Prepare Baking Pan: Line an 8×8-inch baking pan with parchment paper and then non-stick spray.
 I found that using both makes removing the fudge so much easier.

 Sweetened Condensed Milk: Do not confuse this product with evaporated milk.
 They are NOT interchangeable.
 Make sure that you do not use fat-free sweetened condensed milk, either.